flipkart-incubator/pibify/README.md

 This is the class that the clients use to get an instance of Handler for the supplied class and then call the serialize or deserialize method on it.

 ## Flow

-1. Add the dependency on pibify-core library
+1. Add the dependency on `pibify-core` library
+2. Add the `pibify-maven-plugin`
+2.
+   1. Use mvn target to annotate all classes within a given module using the mvn goal:
+      `mvn com.flipkart.pibify:pibify-maven-plugin:annotate`
-2. In the desired pojos, add the `@Pibify(<index>)` annotation
+   1. Or, In the desired pojos, add the `@Pibify(<index>)` annotation manually
-3. Clients configure a maven plugin which scans the source of the project during the build phase and collects all pojos which have the `@Pibify` annotation.
+3. The maven plugin scans the source of the project during the build phase and collects all pojos which have the `@Pibify` annotation.
 4. This plugin generates the `Handler` and `PibifyHandlerCache` for the configured module and places them at a suitable place in the package(jar)
-5. Clients use the `PibifyHandlerCache` to get a reference to a `Handler` and call the serialize/deserialize method on it.
+5. Clients use the `PibifyHandlerCache` to get a reference to a `Handler` and call the `serialize`/`deserialize` method on it.

 # Usage